Concordance homomorphisms from knot Floer homology: -modified knot Floer homology as a formal construction

 Some basic properties of $\Upsilon_K(t)$ enumerated in Section~\ref{sec:intro} are consequences of corresponding properties of knot Floer homology, and the formal properties of $t$-modification.
 Before turning to the proofs, however, we complete the discussion of Section~\ref{sec:DefUpsilon} by verifying invariance of $t$-modified knot Floer homology.

-\begin{proof}[Proof of Theorem~\ref{thm:InvarianceOfHFKt}.]
-As shown in~\cite{OSKnots}, the Maslov graded, Alexander filtered chain complexes over $\Field[U]$ associated to two Heegaard diagrams representing the same knot $K$ are filtered homotopy equivalent.
-According to Proposition~\ref{prop:tModifyFunctor}, the filtered homotopy equivalence induces homotopy equivalence of $t$-modified complexes, concluding the proof. \end{proof} Notice that this result then proves Theorem~\ref{thm:Invariance}.
+\begin{prooff} {\bf of Theorem~\ref{thm:InvarianceOfHFKt}.} As shown in~\cite{OSKnots}, the Maslov graded, Alexander filtered chain complexes over $\Field[U]$ associated to two Heegaard diagrams representing the same knot $K$ are filtered homotopy equivalent.~(Independence of the Heegaard diagram and the knot orientation are verified in~\cite[Theorem~3.1 and Proposition~3.9]{OSKnots} respectively.)
+According to Proposition~\ref{prop:tModifyFunctor}, the filtered homotopy equivalence induces homotopy equivalence of $t$-modified complexes, concluding the proof. \end{prooff} Notice that this result then proves Theorem~\ref{thm:Invariance}.